ltan02/health-safety-management/README.md

-# Health and Safety SaaS Solution for PwC
+# Health and Safety SaaS Solution

 ## Introduction

-This project is a comprehensive Health and Safety SaaS solution, developed specifically for PricewaterhouseCoopers (PwC).
+This project is a comprehensive Health and Safety SaaS solution.
 It aims to streamline health and safety incident management within organizations, leveraging advanced cloud technologies for data categorization and analysis to improve workplace safety.

 ## Tech Stack